 No matter how intuitive and simple a piece of technology is, there’s always that moment of “what am I looking at and what do I do now?”

-On this point, Weebly wins hands down with Squarespace and Wix doing fine.
+On this point, Weebly wins in my experience with Wix also doing very well – and Squarespace lagging a bit due to their attempts to please both developers and DIYers.
 I love how Weebly has a way for you to immediately segment yourself by type of website.
-They also offer plenty of unintrusive info buttons, pop-ups, a checklist and an email sequence to make sure you’re on track.
+They also offer plenty of unintrusive info buttons, pop-ups, a checklist, and an email sequence to make sure you’re on track.

 Squarespace sort of drops you into their interface after choosing a design.
 The interface is fairly intuitive, but it takes some clicking to figure out where everything is, how stuff works, and what to do next.

-Squarespace has greatly improved their onboarding email sequence though – so props to that.
+Squarespace has greatly improved its onboarding email sequence though – so props to that.

-Wix is fine.
+Wix is solid for onboarding.
 They have an email sequence, which is mainly focused on hard selling their premium plans over helping.
 Their backend is straightforward, but requires some clicking and strategizing to decide what to do next.
+They have a *ton* of features directly in their builder.
+Once you locate everything, it’s great.
+But at first, it can be overwhelming.

 Part of the overall value of website builders is design.

-On this point, Squarespace shines.
+On this point, Squarespace does well.
 Their platform is all about design (their tagline is “Build It Beautiful) and you can tell.
-The front and backend looks and feels beautiful.
+The front and backends look and feel beautiful.

-Technical features are all the web development best practices that don’t really matter…until they matter a lot.
-I’m talking about generating clean URLs, editable meta data, allowing page-level redirects, etc.
+Technical features are all the web development best practices that don’t really matter…until they matter a lot (especially if you decide at some point to work with a professional).
+I’m talking about generating clean URLs, editable metadata, allowing page-level redirects, etc.

 On this point, Squarespace and Weebly are both good.
-They both have things they could do better.
+They both have things they could do better – and neither is as good as a self-hosted site.
 They both have things they do particularly well.

 For Weebly, they have plenty of front end tools.
 They automatically generate permalinks and well-coded HTML.
 Squarespace offers more access to advanced tools, especially via their developer platform.

 The laggard is Wix.
-Not to keep jumping on Wix, but they use an HTML5 / AJAX engine to build and serve their pages.
-The system is a lot better than their old Flash technology, but is still incredibly clunky to use.
-Wix websites get a URL structure that works, but is not ideal.
+Not to keep jumping on Wix, but they build and serve their pages in a way that is not ideal from a professional developer perspective.
+The system is a lot better than their old Flash technology but is still clunky to look at from a technical perspective.
+Wix websites get a URL structure that works but is not ideal.
 It runs more like a game application than a website.
+And this isn’t just my opinion – browse any thread on HackerNews about Wix, and you’ll get the same feedback.
+I covered this in my Wix Review here.
+This is a non-issue if you are DIY – but something to be aware if you are looking to hire an SEO for example.

 In Field of Dreams, Kevin Costner’s character famously says “if you build it, they will come.”
 Sadly, that is not true about websites.
 Just like any business, you have to actively promote and market your website for anyone to show up.

-For marketing features, both Weebly and Squarespace do well.
-Squarespace requires some workarounds for custom meta data and can be hit or miss with Open Graph information.
+For overall marketing features, both Weebly and Squarespace do well.
+Squarespace requires some workarounds for custom metadata and can be hit or miss with Open Graph information.
 But overall both have the tools to do the job.

 Support & Service